guerzon/vaultwarden/charts/vaultwarden/README.md

   path: "/srv/vaultwarden-data"
 ```

-To use persistent storage for attachments, set the `attachments` dictionary.
+To use persistent storage for attachments, set the `storage.attachments` dictionary.
 Optionally set a different path.
 Note that by default, the path is `/data/attachments`.

 ```yaml
 attachments: